oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Project Details**
 - Project name
 - Why are you interested in working with Oppia?
 - What interests you about this project?
+Why is it worth doing?
 - Prior experience (especially with regards to technical skills that are needed for the project)
+- Links to 1-5 Oppia PRs you've made that showcase your best work.
+(We'll automatically take all your PRs into account during the selection process, but this is a good place to highlight particular ones you're proud of.)
-- Project plan and implementation strategy
+- Project plan and implementation strategy.

 **Summer Plans**
 - Which timezone(s) will you primarily be in during the summer?